Singapore National Day parade

 The National Day Parade (NDP) is an annual parade held in Singapore to commemorate its independence.
-Held annually on 9 August, it is the main public celebration of National Day, and consists of a parade incorporating contingents of the Singapore Armed Forces, Ministry of Home Affairs, local institutions and community groups, followed by a cultural presentation featuring songs and dances culminating with a fireworks display.
+Held annually on 9 August, it is the main public celebration of National Day, and consists of a parade incorporating contingents of the Singapore Armed Forces, Singapore Police Force, Singapore Civil Defence Force, primary and secondary school uniformed groups and other community groups, followed by a cultural presentation featuring music, songs, dance displays, and a fireworks show.

-First held on 9 August 1966 to mark the one-year anniversary of Singapore's declaration of independence from Malaysia, it has been held annually since then.
+First held on 9 August 1966 to mark the one-year anniversary of Singapore's declaration of independence from Malaysia, it has been celebrated annually ever since.
 The parade had historically been held at the Padang, but were occasionally held at the former National Stadium, and in a "decentralised" format across the country to encourage wider public participation.
 Beginning in 1984, the Padang began to host the parade on a regular cycle (initially once every three years, and then every five years beginning 1995) and during all years marking anniversaries of national significance, with the event otherwise hosted by the National Stadium.

+The parade officially takes place on 9 August, with public "preview" performances (with one, the "National Education Show", hosting invited students of Singapore schools) beginning as early as mid-June.
+Due to their high demand, tickets for the NDP and its previews have been distributed via an electronic lottery system since 2003.

 With the closure of National Stadium in 2007, it would be replaced in the rotation by The Float @ Marina Bay—a temporary, floating venue on Marina Bay designed to host events of national importance while the new National Stadium was under construction.
-Even with the completion of the new stadium, it would only host the parade once in 2016, after which The Float was designated as the event's "primary" venue, and slated for redevelopment as a permanent venue.
+Even with the completion of the new stadium, it would only host the parade once in 2016, after which The Float was designated as the event's "primary" venue.
+In 2023, the parade began a three-year tenure at the Padang due to the reconstruction of The Float as NS Square.